 A third section of the communications deals with the various influences that affect the evolution of humanity, and therefore to a large extent its purpose is to inform students how the occult powers in the solar logos operate, and how they can be controlled or evoked to assist a particular occult task.
 As a result it discusses aspects of both sidereal, or cosmic, and planetary astrology that are too complex to cover in any detail here.[xi]
 Meanwhile the explanation of the evolution of humanity itself is somewhat incidental, so we are left with a number of gaps in our understanding.

 Nevertheless, the communications suggest that successive life swarms emerge from the logos during each evolutionary stage, and pass down through all the planes and back up, just as the three types of Lords did initially.
-Each plane is associated with a particular planet, as we can see from the third figure, so the highest seventh plane is associated with the Sun; then, in order, the sixth down to second planes are associated with Jupiter, Mercury, Saturn, Venus and Mars respectively; finally the lowest or most physical first plane is associated primarily with the moon, although it is inferred that the old moon at some point split to form the current earth and moon.
+Each plane is associated with a particular planet, as we can see from Figure 3, so the highest seventh plane is associated with the Sun; then, in order, the sixth down to second planes are associated with Jupiter, Mercury, Saturn, Venus and Mars respectively; finally the lowest or most physical first plane is associated primarily with the moon, although it is inferred that the old moon at some point split to form the current earth and moon.

 Irrespective of the validity of this latter assertion, this picture is somewhat confused when we find that the first plane is the only one that is manifest in the physical world.[xii]
 The inference appears to be that certain life swarms of our solar logos have inhabited, and continue to inhabit, the other planets, but not in any physical sense.
 Perhaps the best way to conceptualize this is that they inhabit the ‘astral plane’ of these planets, but I am only making an educated guess here and these questions are not fully answered in the communications.
 Further questions arise from wondering why Uranus, Neptune and Pluto are completely ignored, and how this logoidal model would work in solar systems with completely different numbers of planets.